chrisryan91/CheesyStore_PP5/README.md

 ## Concept

-This web application is a submission for Portfolio Project 5 with a focus on ecommerce.
-Given the criteria of the project, I needed a concept that would process payments with Stripe and that could be marketed on Social Media platforms.
-I decided on an online cheesemonger because there are lots of varieties to categorise it by and it has a universal appeal which means it is easily marketable.
+This web application is a submission for Portfolio Project 5, with a focus on e-commerce.
+The project required a concept that could process payments using Stripe and be marketable on social media platforms.
+The chosen concept is an online cheesemonger, which offers a variety of cheese products.
+The website is designed to cater to a wide audience and is structured for easy categorization of products.

+To enhance marketing efforts and attract customers, the website includes a blog.
+The blog allows the site owners to publish posts related to cheese products, history, and culture.
+This feature aims to engage visitors and provide additional value beyond just e-commerce.

-I also wanted a concept that I could expand further.
-Given the deadline and the requirement for a Minimum Viable Product (MVP), I held back on integrating features that were not completely necessary.
-In future CheesyStore could expand to include recipes, pairing guides and an integrated chatbot with the ChatGPT API.
+The current version of the website is a Minimum Viable Product (MVP), developed within the project's deadline constraints.
+Future expansions are planned to include features such as recipes, pairing guides, and an integrated chatbot using the ChatGPT API.
+These additions are intended to further enhance the user experience and the website's offerings.

 ## Development